What is Image Alt Text – And How Do I Optimize It?

 In that section, look for the “Alt Text” box.
 Type your alt text there and click “Insert into post” or “Save.”

-Entering Alt Text on Squarespace
+How to Enter Alt Text on Squarespace

 Alt text for galleries is entered in the “Image Title” box on Squarespace’s Edit Image popup

-Unfortunately, where you enter alt text for Squarespace depends on the type of block you’re using.
-My example applies to the Gallery block.
 For more examples, here is Squarespace Support’s article on adding image alt text.

 Ok, So What Should I Write for my Alt Text?